Sphereon-Opensource/OpenID-Federation/README.md

 </div>

+# OpenID Federation multiplatform Server and client

+Welcome to the OpenID Federation project.
+This repository implements a Kotlin Multiplatform solution, enabling shared code across multiple platforms (such as the JVM, JS, and Native).
+Whether you are a developer familiar with Kotlin or new to multiplatform projects, this guide will help you understand the core concepts, architecture, and deployment instructions for the project.

+---

-# Background
+## Background

-OpenID Federation is a framework designed to facilitate the secure and interoperable interaction of entities within a federation.
-This involves the use of JSON Web Tokens (JWTs) to represent and convey necessary information for entities to participate in federations, ensuring trust and security across different organizations and systems.
+OpenID Federation is a framework designed to facilitate secure and interoperable interactions among entities within a federation.
+It utilizes JSON Web Tokens (JWTs) to securely represent and transmit necessary metadata, ensuring trust and security across various organizations and systems.

+---

-# Key Concepts
+## Key Concepts

-- **Federation**: A group of organizations that agree to interoperate under a set of common rules defined in a federation policy.
+- **Federation**: A group of organizations that agree to interoperate under a common set of rules defined in a federation policy.
-- **Entity Statements**: JSON objects that contain metadata about entities (IdPs, RPs) and their federation relationships.
+- **Entity Statements**: JSON objects containing metadata about entities (such as Identity Providers and Relying Parties) along with their federation relationships.
-- **Trust Chains**: Mechanisms by which parties in a federation verify each other’s trustworthiness through a chain of entity statements, leading back to a trusted authority.
+- **Trust Chains**: Mechanisms by which entities verify one another's trustworthiness by following a chain of entity statements back to a trusted authority.
-- **Federation API**: Interfaces defined for entities to exchange information and perform operations necessary for federation management.
+- **Federation API**: Standardized interfaces to exchange information and perform operations crucial for federation management.

+---

 ## Core Components

-- **Federation Operator**: The central authority in a federation that manages policy and trust chain verification.
+- **Federation Operator**: The central authority in the federation responsible for policy management and trust chain verification.
-- **Identity Providers (IdPs)**: Entities that authenticate users and provide identity assertions to relying parties.
+- **Identity Providers (IdPs)**: Entities that authenticate users and issue identity assertions to relying parties.
-- **Relying Parties (RPs)**: Entities that rely on identity assertions provided by IdPs to offer services to users.
+- **Relying Parties (RPs)**: Entities that rely on the received identity assertions to provide services to users.

+---

 ## Technical Features

-- **JSON Web Tokens (JWT)**: Used for creating verifiable entity statements and security assertions.
+- **JSON Web Tokens (JWT)**: Employed to create verifiable entity statements and security assertions.
-- **JSON Object Signing and Encryption (JOSE)**: Standards for signing and encrypting JSON-based objects to ensure their integrity and confidentiality.
+- **JSON Object Signing and Encryption (JOSE)**: Standards used for signing and encrypting JSON objects to ensure integrity and confidentiality.

+---

+## Kotlin Multiplatform

+This project is developed as a Kotlin Multiplatform project.
+The goal of this approach is to maximize code reuse and maintain consistency across different platforms:

+- **Common Code**: Shared modules include the business logic and core functionality, written in pure Kotlin.
+- **Platform-Specific Implementations**: Platform-dependent modules exist for code that needs to interact with specific operating system or ecosystem features.
+- **Supported Platforms**: Typically, the project targets the JVM, JavaScript, and native environments.
+Consult the project’s build configuration for platform-specific details.
+- **Development Setup**: Ensure you have the latest version of Kotlin and the appropriate SDKs installed for the platforms you intend to target.

+---

-# API Reference
+## API Reference

-For the complete API documentation, please visit:
+For complete API details, please refer to the following resources:

 - [Admin Server API Reference](https://app.swaggerhub.com/apis-docs/SphereonInt/OpenIDFederationAdminServer/0.1.0-d41)
 - [Federation Server API Reference](https://app.swaggerhub.com/apis-docs/SphereonInt/OpenIDFederationServer/0.1.0-d41)

+---

-# Servers Deployment Instructions
+## Servers Deployment Instructions

-## Docker Setup
+### Docker Setup

-For seamless deployment of the OpenID Federation servers, Docker and Docker Compose offer the most efficient and straightforward approach.
+For seamless deployment of the OpenID Federation servers, Docker and Docker Compose are recommended.
+Docker provides an efficient and straightforward deployment and orchestration environment.

-## Essential Commands
+### Essential Commands

-### Build Docker Images
+#### Build Docker Images

-- `docker compose build` - Compile the Docker images for the services.
+- `docker compose build`
+  Compile the Docker images for the services.

-- `docker compose build --no-cache` - Compile the Docker images without utilizing the build cache, ensuring a clean build.
+- `docker compose build --no-cache`
+  Build the Docker images without using the cache to ensure a clean build.

-### Manage Services:
+#### Manage Services

-- `docker compose up` - Initiate all the services.
+- `docker compose up`
+  Initiate all services.

-- `docker compose up -d` - Launch all the services in detached mode, allowing them to run in the background.
+- `docker compose up -d`
+  Launch all services in detached mode (running in the background).

-- `docker compose down` - Terminate the services.
+- `docker compose down`
+  Terminate all running services.

-- `docker compose down -v` - Terminate the services and remove associated volumes.
+- `docker compose down -v`
+  Terminate services and remove associated volumes.

-- `docker compose up db -d` - Start only the database container in detached mode for isolated database operations.
+- `docker compose up db -d`
+  Start only the database container in detached mode.

-- `docker compose up federation-server -d` - Start only the Federation Server in detached mode.
+- `docker compose up federation-server -d`
+  Start only the Federation Server in detached mode.

-## API Endpoints via Docker
+### API Endpoints (via Docker)

-* Federation API: Accessible at http://localhost:8080
+- **Federation API**: Accessible at http://localhost:8080
-* Admin Server API: Accessible at http://localhost:8081
+- **Admin Server API**: Accessible at http://localhost:8081
-* Default Keycloak Server: Accessible at http://localhost:8082
+- **Default Keycloak Server**: Accessible at http://localhost:8082

 # OpenID Federation Configuration Guide